Geranium family (Geraniaceae)

 Cultivation: Storksbill is generally found in full sun and mesic to dry conditions.
 It grows quite well in the loam or clay-loam of gardens and lawns, and probably other kinds of soil as well.
 This plant is able to withstand regular mowing of lawns because of the prostrate habit of the basal leaves.

-Range & Habitat: Storksbill is an uncommon plant that occurs in only a few counties in NE Illinois and elsewhere (see Distribution Map).
+Range & Habitat: The non-native Storksbill is an uncommon plant that occurs in only a few counties in NE Illinois and elsewhere within the state (see Distribution Map).
 It is probably more common in other areas of the United States, such as the south, southwest, and Pacific coast.
 In the southwestern states, Storksbill has been introduced as a source of forage, otherwise it is adventive from the Mediterranean area, where it is native.
 Habitats include lawns, areas adjacent to sidewalks, fields, and sunny waste areas that have little vegetation.
 So far, this plant has not invaded natural areas in Illinois.

 Faunal Associations: Small bees and flies visit the flowers for nectar or pollen.
 Some insects feed on the foliage and other parts of this plant.
 For example, Acyrthosiphon malvae (Geranium Aphid) sucks the plant sap, while Melanoplus foedus (Striped Sand Grasshopper) eats the foliage (Blackman & Eastop, 2013; Wyoming Agr.
 Exp.
 Station, 1994).
 In the drier western states, where this plant is more common, the seeds are eaten by upland gamebirds, granivorous songbirds, and small rodents, such as kangaroo rats (Martin et al., 1951/1961).
 The foliage is palatable and readily eaten by various hoofed browsers and rabbits, including domestic livestock (Georgia, 1913).

 Photographic Location: At the edge of a lawn along a sidewalk in Urbana, Illinois.